 Come up with everything that you use on a regular basis

 Yes, list it all!
 I mean EVERYTHING because you’re gonna cull that down it a bit.
 It’s easy to forget about laundry detergent, hand soap, and other things (especially if you’re like me and don’t buy those ever).
 Even if you think it’ll be offered to you, write it down first.
 You’ll thank me later.
 Realistically, you should pack a full 2 weeks worth of clothes with a little room for error, and for shopping!
-Don’t forget that you can layer up for the colder months.
+Don’t forget that you can layer up for the colder months if applicable.

 Review your accommodations and host university requirements